-HLEX 3402 CLINICAL EDUCATION IN ATHLETIC TRAINING IV
+HLEX 3402 CLINICAL EDUCATION IV - 2 credit hours

 This course is a continuation of HLEX 2412 Clinical Education III.
 Students enrolled in this course are assigned to preceptors who directly supervise them as they work in various athletic training settings.
 Specific sport team rotations, off-site clinical rotations, competency modules, and research presentations will be required of the student to successfully complete this clinical course.
 Athletes may need to take an 'Incomplete' grade until all rotation experiences are completed.
 Students may be required to be in attendance during periods when regular university classes are not in session.
-Prerequisite: HLEX 2412, HLEX 3323 or permission of instructor.
-All travel to and from the clinical is the student's responsibility.
+Prerequisite: HLEX 2412, permission of instructor.
+All travel to and from the clinical are the student's responsibility.